vladimirlaz/llvm-test-suite/SYCL/README.md

  - Basic - tests used for sanity testing.
 Building, executing and checks are defined using insource comments with LIT syntax.
- - External - contains infrastructure for running tests which sources are stored outside of this repository.
+ - External - contains infrastructure for running tests which sources are stored outside of this repository (see [External/README.md](External/README.md) for details).
+ - ExtraTests - contains infrastructure for picking up LIT style tests from external directory passed in SYCL_EXTRA_TESTS_SRC.

 # Execution
 ```